robotpony/w42/content/blog/2025/hitting-the-wall-at-ai-speed.md

 ## Hitting the wall at light speed

 The most jarring change is how quickly you slam into fundamental design decisions.
-In traditional development, you discover moar architectural problems as you implement, test, and scale.
+In traditional development, you discover more architectural problems as you implement, test, and scale.
 You have time to think through the implications because writing the code takes time.

 With AI assistance, you hit these walls immediately.
 The implementation happens fast enough that you're suddenly facing questions about data models, API design, and system boundaries before you've had time to think them through properly.